pROGrammerDP21223/fleeman_next/CONDITIONAL_RENDERING.md

 # Conditional Rendering System

-This system implements conditional rendering with three states based on localStorage data:
+This system implements conditional rendering with three states based on sessionStorage data:
 1. **HomeForm**: No booking data exists
 2. **UserForm**: Booking data exists but no user details
 3. **BookingSummary**: Complete booking with user details